manassra/LZ77-Compressor/README.md

-LZZ7-Compressor
+A Python LZ77-Compressor
 ===============

-A simplified implementation of the LZ77 compression algorithm
+A simplified implementation of the LZ77 compression algorithm in python.